akmita/Get-it-done/readme.txt

 ----------------------------

-This is an app I made with the help of a youtube tutorial.
+This is my first Node JS App
 Uses promises inside the HTML file to update data clientside Uses routes in the app.js file to update the database